How to Get Help For Paying Unexpected Bills: What You Need to Know

-For millions of Americans, a reliable vehicle allows them to travel to work, visit family members, and go to doctors appointments.
+For millions of Americans, having access to a reliable vehicle allows them to travel to work, visit family members, and go to doctor appointments.
 Without a car, everyday life can screech to a halt.
-Luckily, there are charities that exist specifically to help individuals and families get from point A to point B safely.
+When you apply to these programs and qualify, you can find help getting from point A to point B with safety in mind.

-This organization distributes cars to families in need, makes low-interest loans for car purchases, and matches savings for down payments.
-It also provides a searchable database of more than 120 other nonprofits that help families acquire vehicles.
+This organization distributes cars to families in need, makes low-interest loans for car purchases, and matches savings for down payments, among other services.

-Good News Garage certainly lives up to its name.
-Founded in 1996, this organization steps in to provide low-income families with transportation.
-It repairs donated vehicles in the New England region and then turns them over to those in need.
+Founded in 1996, this organization provides low-income families with refurbished vehicles.
+It repairs donated vehicles in the New England region, then turns them over to those in need.

 Charities that help with medical bills

-A brightly-lit home and running water are conveniences that are easy to take for granted until they’re suddenly gone.
-If you’re struggling to pay utility bills, consider getting help from one of these nonprofits.
+A brightly-lit home, food in the refrigerator, and running water are conveniences that are easy to take for granted until they’re suddenly gone.
+If you need help with your utility bills, consider one of these programs.

-This reputable organization offers a utility assistance program for those who qualify.
-Their HeatShare program helps families with electricity, natural gas, and oil and propane costs on a yearly basis.
+Sometimes you need emergency help with bills ASAP, luckily you can turn to the Salvation Army.
+This reputable company has a HeatShare program that helps families with utility bills like electricity, natural gas, and oil and propane costs on a yearly basis.

-Housing costs are typically one of the largest monthly expenses on the budget.
-If you’re having trouble paying that bill when the first of the month rolls around, or if you’re searching for a safe and affordable home, these charities want to help.
+Housing costs are typically one of the most significant monthly expenses on the budget.
+If you need help with mortgage payments when the first of the month rolls around or searching for a safe and affordable home, these charities want to help.

 The Community Action Partnership strives to combat poverty, improve lives, and change communities for the better.
-It does this through a number of programs aimed at fighting poverty.
-It has helped more than 148,000 families find safe and affordable housing.
+It has helped over 148,000 families find safe and affordable housing through its various programs.

-For over a century, this organization has been providing affordable housing to everyone from the elderly to veterans to those with physical and mental disabilities.
-Volunteers of America offers nearly 500 properties in 40 states and Puerto Rico that struggling individuals and families can call home.
-The nonprofit houses more than 25,000 people each year.
+For over a century, this organization has been in the business of providing affordable housing to veterans, the elderly, and those with physical and mental disabilities.
+Volunteers of America has properties in 42 states that it uses to house those in need.

 Mercy Housing is passionate about serving low-income families, people with special needs, and the elderly by finding them affordable housing.
-The organization renovates existing housing and also builds new rental properties.
-In addition to providing housing, Mercy Housing offers support programs to its residents about finances, employment, and health.
+The organization’s methods center around renovating existing housing and also building new rental properties.

 Government assistance with bills